Written by Leslie T. Cooper, MD & DeLisa Fairweather, PhD

 Is chronic myocarditis associated with other diseases?

-A: Non-infectious causes of myocarditis are uncommon, and include myocarditis associated with connective tissue disease such as systemic lupus erythematosis or rheunmatoid arthritis.
+A: Non-infectious causes of myocarditis are uncommon, and include myocarditis associated with connective tissue diseases such as systemic lupus erythematosus or rheumatoid arthritis.
 Myocarditis can also develop in patients who have rare primary disorders of immune regulation.

 Is “chronic myocarditis” related to dilated cardiomyopathy and heart failure?

 A: Yes, most patients with chronic myocarditis also have dilated cardiomyopathy, or an enlarged heart 6.
 Having an enlarged heart places the patient at a greater risk for developing heart failure.
 Because of this, and the difficulty of treating dilated cardiomyopathy, patients may need a heart transplant.
 However, there are other causes of dilated cardiomyopathy and heart failure besides myocarditis.

 A: There is no established treatment for chronic myocarditis.
 However, studies in patients with chronic heart failure that did not respond to usual care suggest a limited role for immunosuppression.
 Randomized trials of patients with chronic myocarditis (diagnosed by special stains of heart biopsy tissue) immunosuppression with azathioprine and prednisone resulted in an improvement in quality of life and left ventricular ejection fraction.
 This treatment strategy is now under evaluation in well-designed, multicenter trials.
 Other studies seek to evaluate antiviral therapy in patients with evidence of chronic viral heart infections.